TwinFlame-Development/horoscopeAPI/README.rst

 Subscription service horoscopes are written and reviewed by TwinFlame’s in-house astrologers and the content is copyrighted by TwinFlame Development, LLC.
 Subscription to the API allows you license to use the horoscopes in your applications.

-Interested in the subscroption?
+Interested in the subscription?
 Feel free to contact us at partnerships@twinflamedev.com

 API Endpoint